On properties of the space of quantum states and their application to construction of entanglement monotones

-\begin{remark} If $f$ is a concave function then condition (\ref{f-condition}) follows from boundedness of the restriction of this function to the set $\mathcal{A}_{c}$ for each $c$.
-Indeed, for arbitrary affine function $\alpha$ concavity of the function $f$ on the set $\mathfrak{S}(\mathcal{H})$ implies concavity of the function $c\mapsto\sup_{\rho\in\mathcal{A}_{c}}f(\rho)$ on the set $\mathbb{R}_{+}$, hence its finiteness guarantees validity of condition (\ref{f-condition}).
-If the function $f$ has lower bounded upper semicontinuous restriction to the set $\mathcal{A}_{c}$ then by lemma \ref{upper-s-c} boundedness of this restriction follows from its finiteness at least at one state. $\square$ \end{remark}
+\begin{remark} If $f$ is a concave function then condition \eqref{eq14} follows from boundedness of the restriction of this function to the set $\mathcal{A}_{c}$ for each $c$.
+Indeed, for arbitrary affine function $\alpha$ concavity of the function $f$ on the set $\mathfrak{S}(\mathcal{H})$ implies concavity of the function $c\mapsto\sup_{\rho\in\mathcal{A}_{c}}f(\rho)$ on the set $\mathbb{R}_{+}$, hence finiteness of the last function guarantees validity of condition \eqref{eq14}. \end{remark}